 Steve also owned a Cherry Sunburst Gibson Les Paul Deluxe which he had fitted with Seymour Duncan ’59 pick-ups.
 This guitar made appearances on the High ‘n’ Dry tour.

-It would also make several appearances on the Pyromania tour with Steve later where he would by then, have made a couple of changes to the guitar in changing the tuners on the headstock to Grovers and removing the pick-up covers.
+It would also make several appearances on the Pyromania tour with Steve later where by then, he would have made a couple of small changes to the guitar.
+These would be changing the tuners on the headstock to chrome-plated Grovers and removing the pickup covers or switching out the pickups altogether.
 Either that or he had a second very similar Les Paul Standard.

 It’s a 1979 model with matching white body and headstock.
 Both the body and neck are handcrafted from Honduras mahogany but has no maple top like many of the other stock Hamer’s had and it’s also unusual in that it has no body binding.
 The neck consisting of 22 frets, a rosewood fingerboard and mother-of-pearl dot inlay’s.
 The headstock would most likely be fitted with Grover tuners.
 (During mid-to-late ’79 Hamer changed the Grover tuners to Schallers).